I-Sayar/Quarter-2-Project/README.md

 # Quarter-2-Project
+Hierarchical Multiple Correspondence Analysis

+Naive Bayes is a widely used probabilistic classifier but suffers from the assumption of attribute independence, leading to inaccuracies when features are correlated.
+To address this, we apply Hierarchical Multiple Correspondence Analysis (HMCA), a structured dimensionality reduction technique tailored for categorical data.
+Unlike Principal Component Analysis (PCA), which merges categories into uninterpretable continuous values, HMCA preserves meaningful relationships between categorical features while reducing redundancy.
+By breaking down dependencies at both local and global levels, HMCA restructures the dataset for improved classification accuracy.
+Our results demonstrate that integrating HMCA with Naive Bayes enhances predictive performance, making it a viable approach for datasets with complex feature interactions.

 This project applies different machine learning approaches to a discretized dataset.
 The process involves using `discretize.py` on the `ORIGINAL_dataset`, followed by calling various functions to analyze the data using different classification techniques.

 1. **Discretization**: Apply `discretize.py` to the `ORIGINAL_dataset`.